openstack-archive/stx-docs/doc/source/installation_guide/latest/controller_storage.rst

 The Controller Storage deployment option provides a 2x node high availability controller / storage cluster with:

-- A pool of up to seven compute nodes (pool size limit due to the capacity of the storage function).
+- A pool of up to seven compute nodes.
+The pool size limit is due to the capacity of the storage function.
 - A growth path for storage to the full standard solution with an independent CEPH storage cluster.
 - High availability services runnning across the controller nodes in either active/active or active/standby mode.
-- Storage function running on top of LVM on single second disk, DRBD-sync'd between the controller nodes.
+- Storage function running on top of LVM on single second disk, DRBD-synchronized between the controller nodes.

 .. figure:: figures/starlingx-deployment-options-controller-storage.png